11 - Translation

-A macromolecular machine called the ribosome is a central figure in the translation process.
-The ribosome binds to the mRNA, serves as a site for codon-anticodon recognition, breaks the covalent bond between the 3’ end of the tRNA and the amino acid, and synthesizes peptide bonds between amino acids.
+The ribosome is the central figure in the translation process.
+The ribosome binds to the mRNA, serves as a site for mRNA codon - tRNA anticodon recognition, breaks the covalent bond between the 3’ end of the tRNA and the amino acid, and synthesizes peptide bonds between amino acids.

-A single prokaryotic cell is thought to contain 10,000 bacterial ribosomes (70S ribosomes).
-Note that the “S” designation of ribosomes is named after the scientist Theodor Svedberg and describes the sedimentation behavior of the ribosome during ultracentrifugation.
-The “S” designation correlates roughly with the overall three-dimensional shape of the ribosome component; the larger the molecule, the larger the “S” value.
+A single bacterial cell is thought to contain 10,000 ribosomes (70S ribosomes).
+Note that the “S” designation of ribosomes is named after the scientist Theodor Svedberg and correlates roughly with the overall three-dimensional shape of the ribosome component; the larger the molecule, the larger the “S” value.

-The 70S ribosome consists of the following (see figure 11.6):
+The 70S ribosome consists of the following subunits (see figure 11.6):

 Eukaryotic cells have cytosolic ribosomes called 80S ribosomes.
 Mitochondrial and chloroplast ribosomes resemble prokaryotic ribosomes (70S).

-The 80S ribosome consists of the following (see figure 11.7):
+The 80S ribosomes in the cytosol consist of the following (see figure 11.7):